 Judicial Plan contributions and Insurance fund premium contributions each account for less than 10% of total fund contributions revenues.
-Covered payroll for judges increased 0.5% over last year based on the actuarial valuation report.
-Judicial Plan membership did not appear to experience the same challenges as the MSEP membership base.
-Contributions were slightly lower than last year because the fiscal year 2022 contribution rate was lower than the fiscal year 2021 rate.
-Insurance fund premium contributions were also lower than the prior year.
+Covered payroll for judges increased 2.1% over last year based on the actuarial valuation report.
+Contributions were slightly higher than last year because, although the fiscal year 2023 contribution rate was lower than the fiscal year 2022 rate, covered payroll increased.
+In addition, the active membership population was comprised of 73% of Judicial Plan 2011 tier members, compared to 63% last year.
+Insurance fund premium contributions were also higher than the prior year.

-The Actuarial Section of this report contains more information about actuarial experience.
+The Actuarial Section of this report contains more information about our actuarial assumptions and experience.